Scope and Rates

 VAT sales and purchases ledgers basically represent lists of all tax documents (that is, invoices, credit/debit notes, protocols for self-assessment of output VAT) issued and received during the respective tax period.

-VIES returns (the homologue of the European Sales List) should be submitted by VAT registered suppliers involved in intra-Community trade.
+VIES returns (equivalent of the European Sales List) should be submitted by VAT registered suppliers involved in intra-Community trade.
 The following supplies are to be reported in the VIES returns:

 - intra-Community supplies of goods

 - triangulation operations (if acting as an intermediary under certain specific circumstances)

 - supplies of services with a place of supply on the territory of another member state

 A VIES return is to be submitted on a monthly basis only if in the respective month there are transactions subject to reporting through a VIES return.
 The deadline for submitting the VIES return is the 14th of the month following the relevant tax period.

 Intrastat returns are to be filed by all persons registered for VAT purposes in Bulgaria whose turnover from intra-Community trade exceeds the 2013 threshold of BGN 240,000 (approx. EUR 122,710).
 The said threshold is the same for both commercial flows (arrivals and dispatches).